Thizisfranklin/IDS2024F/Homework/Hw 3/README.md

 + If the burglar alarm goes off (B), then a masked man crawls out carrying a bag of jewelry (C).
 + If the masked man is crawling out with a bag of jewelry (C), then he is dishonest (D).
 + By linking these premises, the policeman concludes that the man is dishonest (D), based on the observed evidence that the man came out of the broken window with stolen jewelry.
 Therefore, by transitive reasoning (if A ⇒ B, and B ⇒ C, and C ⇒ D), the policeman concludes that D (the man is dishonest).
 This reasoning follows a chain of inferences based on observed evidence.
 Each step in the chain leads to the next, and ultimately, the policeman concludes that the man is a burglar.
+11) The tiniest unit of information is the bit
+12) A bit represents the smallest possible amount of information because it has only two possible values, making it the most basic form of data
+13) Boxes question:
++ 1 bit = 2 different states.
++ 2 bits = 4 different states.
++ 3 bits = 8 different states.
+14)